mikeygough/my-ACS-2330-Responsive-Web-Design/class-5.md

 **Challenge**: Solve the responsive layout challenge here: https://github.com/Tech-at-DU/responsive-web-design-challenge

-You will turn in this in to GradScope separately as it's own assignment!
+You will turn in this in to GradeScope separately as it's own assignment!

 Wrap up the React Fundamentals responsive site convertion.